 Revenue bonds are payable solely from revenues of specific income-producing properties such as water, sewer or electrical generating systems.
 A special election must be held and voters must approve or a judicial confirmation received in order for the city to incur indebtedness in excess of its income and revenue for the year.
 The City's new wastewater treatment facility completed in 2014 was authorized by a combination of special election and judicial confirmation.
 The Department of Environmental Quality (DEQ) finalized the approval of the construction in 2016 and the two DEQ loans that were used for the project were set for repayment.
-The fiscal yearend balance on the loans total \$5,517,287 Bi-annual payments in the amount of \$136,250 will be made on the loans for approximately 20 years.
+The fiscal yearend balance on the loans total \$5,283,694.
+Bi-annual payments in the amount of \$136,250 will be made on the loans for approximately 20 years.

-The City's other outstanding debt at the end of the 2020 fiscal year includes the lease-purchase debt of \$166,746 for a sewer truck split between the water and sewer funds along with the \$142,014 owed to its own power fund for the new fire truck, and \$300,000 owed to the Power fund for Formation Springs construction.
-The general fund will make payments of about \$37,000 annually to the power fund through the year 2024 to pay for the fire truck.
-The Water fund will make annual payments of \$103,419 to the Power fund through the year 2022 to pay for Formation Springs construction.
+The City's other outstanding debt at the end of the 2021 fiscal year include the lease-purchase debt of \$112,942 for a sewer truck split between the Water and Sewer Funds.
+There are also internal outstanding loans; \$201,681 is the balance of a \$300,000 loan from the Power Fund to the Water Fund for the Formation Spring Well project and the balance on the fire truck loan from the Power Fund is \$106,738.
+The Water Fund will pay the Power Fund back with three annual payments of approximately \$103,400 and the General Fund is making payments of about \$37,000 annually to the Power Fund through the year 2024 to pay for the fire truck.